-If you are a biomedical engineer who has just finished your undergraduate degree or who has been in the field for a few years, and you want to apply your skills to developing products and processes in the private sector, then our 15-month BME M.E. is the program for you.
+If you are a biomedical engineer who has just finished your undergraduate degree or who has been in the field for a few years, and you want to apply your skills to developing innovative medical technologies, then our 15-month BME M.E. is the program for you.

 The program brings together a number of advantages to create a uniquely powerful educational experience.
 You will experience all these opportunities in the context of instruction and mentorship from faculty at one of the most translational biomedical engineering departments in the nation.